NIRSpec Bright Object Time-Series Spectroscopy

-JWST NIRSpec bright object time-series (BOTS) mode uses the 1.6” × 1.6” fixed slit aperture and is optimized for exoplanet transit observations requiring stable observing condition and high photometric precision time-series spectroscopy.
+JWST NIRSpec bright object time-series (BOTS) mode uses the 1.6” × 1.6” fixed slit aperture.
+This mode is optimized for exoplanet transit observations requiring stable observing conditions and high photometric precision time-series spectroscopy.

 The JWST NIRSpec bright object time-series (BOTS) mode is for observations of bright sources that require high throughput and stable time-resolved spectroscopy.
 This mode is optimized for the study of transiting exoplanets around their bright host stars; such observations are expected to be the primary use of the BOTS mode.
-Additional use cases include spectroscopy of any bright target time-series science made possible with the NIRSpec's observing capabilities.
+Additional use cases include any time-series science from spectroscopy of bright targets made possible with the NIRSpec's observing capabilities.

 BOTS mode provides a specific set of observing options that are optimized for exoplanet transits: